geomorphlab/medaes/index.md

 ### Assessment

-There is ungraded homework each day which you will get feedback on the next day in-person.
+There is ungraded homework each day which students get feedback on the next day in-person.
 For students taking this course for credit, there is one assessment.
 That assessment is producing an extended abstract (template [here](./assets/modified_lpsc_extended_abstract_template.docx)) with figures produced using the methods developed in the intensive.
 This abstract will be accompanied by a GitHub repository, minted with a DOI using Zenodo, that includes code (and data if storage allows) to produce the abstract figures.

 ## Course materials